fdac/Project2/README.md

 credits and sufficient storage space for you to complete this investigation.

-Project2a will focus on retrieving data necessary to answer these questions, Project2b on storing that data, and Project2c on analyzing it and providing answers to investors.
+Project2a will focus on retrieving raw data necessary to answer these questions, Project2b on extracting data from retrieved VCS and storing it in a way to facilitate the subsequent analysis, and Project2c on analyzing it and on providing answers to investors.

 The investors are a bit impatient and want a brief technical readout of the data retrieval progress in one week.
 They would like to know